Infective endocarditis: Prevention

-In the UK, NICE clinical guidelines no longer advise prophylaxis because there is no clinical evidence that it reduces the incidence of IE and there are negative effects (e.g. allergy and increased bacterial resistance) of taking antibiotics that may outweigh the benefits.
+In the UK, NICE clinical guidelines no longer advise prophylaxis because there is no clinical evidence that it reduces the incidence of IE, and there are negative effects (e.g., allergy and increased bacterial resistance) of taking antibiotics that may outweigh the benefits.

 Antibiotics were historically commonly recommended to prevent IE in those with heart problems undergoing dental procedures (known as dental antibiotic prophylaxis).
-There is, however, insufficient evidence to support whether antibiotics are effective or ineffective at preventing IE when given prior to a dental procedures in people at high risk.
+There is, however, insufficient evidence to support whether antibiotics are effective or ineffective at preventing IE when given prior to a dental procedure in people at high risk.
 They are less commonly recommended for this procedure.

-In some countries e.g. the US, high risk patients may be given prophylactic antibiotics such as penicillin or clindamycin for penicillin-allergic people prior to dental procedures.
+In some countries, e.g., the US, high-risk patients may be given prophylactic antibiotics such as penicillin or clindamycin for penicillin-allergic people before dental procedures.
 Prophylactics should be bactericidal rather than bacteriostatic.
 Such measures are not taken in certain countries e.g. Scotland due to the fear of antibiotic resistance.
 Because bacteria are the most common cause of infective endocarditis, antibiotics such as penicillin and amoxicillin (for beta lactamase-producing bacteria) are used in prophylaxis.